-3 UCLA basketball players leave China after shoplifting allegations
+3 UCLA basketball players arrested in China arrive back in US

 The three were arrested last week while their team was in the city of Hangzhou ahead of the squad's season opener in Shanghai.
 They were questioned on suspicion of stealing sunglasses from a Louis Vuitton store near their hotel.

-The trio stayed at the hotel, reportedly awaiting next steps in their case, while their teammates went to Shanghai, where UCLA defeated Georgia Tech 63-60 on Saturday.
-The three stayed in China as their team returned to the United States over the weekend.
+The trio had stayed at the hotel, reportedly awaiting next steps in their case, while their teammates went to Shanghai, where UCLA defeated Georgia Tech 63-60 on Saturday.
+They stayed in China as their team returned to the United States over the weekend.

-They were due to arrive in Los Angeles about 5 p.m.
-PT (8 p.m.
-ET) Tuesday.

-The players will exit from customs just like any other citizens and "no special accommodations are being made for the returning UCLA basketball players," Los Angeles airport police spokesman Rob Pedregon said.

 Trump thanked for looking into case